-Mission statement: The focus of our research is to develop numerical methods for physics simulations with deep learning.
-These interdisciplinary methods have significant potential for a wide range of applications, from understanding and analyzing materials for engineering and virtual representations, to medical applications and weather forecasting.
-A particular emphasis lies on simulating fluid flows, but elasticity and other complex material models are likewise likewise highly interesting targets for us.
+Mission statement: The focus of our research is to develop artificial intelligence (AI) techniques for physics simulations.
+In particular, we’re interested in leveraging Neural Networks and Deep Learning methods.
+This field has significant potential for a wide range of applications, from understanding and analyzing materials for engineering and virtual representations, to medical applications and weather forecasting.
+A particular emphasis of our group lies on simulating fluid flows (i.e. Navier-Stokes), but elasticity and other complex material models are likewise likewise highly interesting targets for us.

 Ongoing Projects